CD Guidelines – F5J USA Tour

 During the pilots meeting it is suggested that the CD declare how high winds may terminate or delay the contest. i.e. whether the CD will strictly adhere to FAI wind limits (26.8mph sustained for >= 1 min at 2 mtrs above ground) or whether the CD will make a judgement call based on safety and/or other factors.
 If a majority of pilots are willing, a wind hold delay may be the preferred alternative to just canceling the day’s flights.

-For safety reasons we suggest that in your pilots meeting you tell pilots they must launch and fly straight in the assigned launch direction for 2 seconds before turning.
-We suggest that you assess a 100 pt launch penalty if a pilot violates this directive.
+For safety reasons a Tour rule was added for the 2019 season that requires pilots to launch and fly straight in the assigned launch direction for 3 seconds before turning.
+A 100 pt launch penalty will be given if a pilot violates this rule.